 The original City and Town Hall included the fire station, jail, and a large room upstairs for community gatherings.

 When the new City Hall was planned concerned citizens and the Flagg Township Historical Society wanted to save the old building.
 The Historical Society was able to purchase the building for $1 and make it a museum for the people of Rochelle and Flagg Township.

 Hours Thursday – Sunday 11 am – 4 pm

-Admission Thursday is free day.
-There is no Admission fee on Thursdays.
+Admission Thursday is free day - no Admission fee on Thursdays.